Green sea turtle: Threats

 Human action presents both intentional and unintentional threats to the species' survival.
 Intentional threats include continued hunting, poaching and egg harvesting.
 More dangerous are unintentional threats, including boat strikes, fishermen's nets that lack turtle excluder devices, pollution and habitat destruction.
 Chemical pollution may create tumors; effluent from harbors near nesting sites may create disturbances; and light pollution may disorient hatchlings.
 With chemical pollution present, there is a development of tar balls that is often eaten by green sea turtles in a confusion of their food.
-Tar balls cause the green sea turtle to intake toxins that can block their guts, displace the liver and intestines causing swelling of the tissue.
+Tar balls cause the green sea turtle to ingest toxins that can block their guts and cause swelling of the tissue, displacing the liver and intestines.
 Habitat loss usually occurs due to human development of nesting areas.
 Beach-front construction, land "reclamation" and increased tourism are examples of such development.
 An infectious tumor-causing disease, fibropapillomatosis, is also a problem in some populations.
 The disease kills a sizeable fraction of those it infects, though some individuals seem to resist the disease.
 In addition, at least in the Southwestern Atlantic (Río de la Plata, Uruguay), exotic invasive species such as the rapa whelk Rapana venosa, were reported massively bio-fouling immature green turtles, reducing buoyancy, increasing drag, and causing severe injuries to the carapace.
 Because of these threats, many populations are in a vulnerable state.

 Pacific green turtles' foraging habitats are poorly understood and mostly unknown.
 These foraging grounds are most likely along the coast of Baja California, Mexico and southern California, in which these turtles have a high risk of incidental capture by coastal fisheries.
 The main mortality factor for these turtles is the shrimp trawlers in Mexico, in which many of these turtles go undocumented.
-The only foraging area that has been identified is the San Diego Bay, but it is heavily polluted with metals and PCBs.
+The only foraging area that has been identified is San Diego Bay, but it is heavily polluted with metals and PCBs.
 These contaminants have a negative effect on the ocean environment, and have been shown to cause lesions and sometimes mortality.
 Green turtles also are threatened by entanglement and ingestion of plastic.
 In San Diego Bay, an adult green turtle was found dead with monofilament netting tightly packed in its esophagus.
 In addition there are indications that global climate change is affecting the ability of green turtle populations in Australia to produce males due to their temperature-dependent sex determination and the rising temperatures in the northern Great Barrier Reef region.
 Construction of new thermal power stations can raise local water temperature, which is also said to be a threat.

 Green sea turtles are the most commonly traded species along Java's south coast and are sold in the form of whole, stuffed animals or turtle oil, locally known as "minyak bulus".

 The geographer James J. Parsons' book titled The Green Turtle and Man played a special role in the conservation movement to save the species from extinction.